 The AGRIS Application Profile is available at the Food and Agriculture Organisation

-Most metadata schemes while specifying metadata elements and their meaning do not contain content standards.
+Most metadata schemes, while specifying metadata elements and their meaning, do not contain content standards.

 Content standards provide instruction on how to populate metadata elements.
 They provide standard and consistent ways to transcribe and describe attributes of the digital content within the metadata scheme.
-For example, the content standard for libraries, Anglo American Cataloguing Rules (AACR) provides instruction on how to write the content when transcribing an author as <last name, first name>.
+For example, the content standard for libraries, Anglo American Cataloguing Rules (AACR), provides instruction on how to write the content when transcribing an author as <last name, first name>.

-Content standards, like metadata schemes, may also make recommendations on values for the elements themselves, such as thesauri use and encoding schemes .
+Content standards, like metadata schemes, may also make recommendations on values for the elements themselves, such as thesauri use and encoding schemes.

-Content standards are most often stand-alone documents and tied to a metadata scheme.
+Content standards are most often stand-alone documents that are tied to a metadata scheme.
 This is because metadata schemes and content standards have been developed within subject communities and specialities.
 The museums, libraries, and education communities and many of the various science sectors have developed their own metadata schemes and companion content standards.